 Paladin: He's living on leech and wow is it working, even with the nightmare penalty he's still leeching 150 life per 1000-damage hit, and his entire life ball per Zeal cycle.
 Yeah, I was underrating zealots back when talking about Vengeance instead.
 The Ironstone hammer is really good, because the Battle Hammer upgraded base does a ton of damage for an exceptional, actually more than most elites; it's slow but Fanaticism can mostly make up for that.

 Assassin: The Might merc made a huge difference for Blade Fury.
 But besides that, a boon that I didn't anticipate is how well knockback works with it too.
 Really what knockback does is complement Cloak of Shadows well - the knockback breaks up packs that already got into melee range where Cloak doesn't disable them.
-Also, this assassin gets to use Mind Blast more than the previous ones.
+Also, this assassin gets to use Mind Blast more than my other 'sins did.
 I didn't like using MB often with the traps or phoenix attacks - it's annoying to have the area attacks bypass the converted monsters and have to clean them up separately afterward.
 But since Blade Fury hits one target at a time anyway, it's fine if some are mind blasted until I get to them.
 I'm liking this character a lot: high player skill ceiling, very tactical, good single-target damage but I have to constantly survey and evaluate the battlefield and pick out the most immediate threats.